iils-mbh/dc43/README.md

 # dc43-QuestionsAndAnswers
 This is the official place to ask questions about the Design Cockpit 43 (dc43) and receive answers directly from its developers.

-## Questions
+## Questions and Discussions

-Feel free to ask questions via the "issues" button up top.
+Feel free to ask questions via the "Discussions" button up top.

 ## Bugs and Issues